Menu

 Individuals and companies who violate federal or state regulations are subject to fines.
 There is not a full asbestos ban in the United States.
 However, these regulations can help protect communities from the dangers of asbestos exposure.

 Oregon legislation regarding asbestos litigation is unique from other states in a few ways.
-These differences can make verdicts more favorable for plaintiffs.
+Some of these laws may be favorable for asbestos victims.

 Laws impacting asbestos litigation in Oregon include:

-• Contractor liability: In Oregon, contractors have more liability in some cases.
+• Contractor liability: In Oregon, contractors may have less liability in some cases.
 Contractors are not liable if they used asbestos materials per a project owner’s direction.
-However, plaintiffs can file claims against a contractor if they substituted asbestos materials without direction or consent.
+However, plaintiffs can file claims against a contractor if they used asbestos materials without direction or consent.

 A mesothelioma attorney can explain how these laws may impact a victim’s filing options.